Early Childhood Peace Consortium Launches Five-Year Strategic Plan at United Nations General Assembly

 • Research: Embedding ECD and trauma-informed parenting programs into global sustainable development knowledge systems

-Dr. Najat Maalla M’jid, UN Special Representative on Violence Against Children and Acting Special Representative for Children and Armed Conflict, delivered the keynote address, emphasizing the urgent need to protect children’s rights in humanitarian contexts.
+Dr. Najat Maalla M’jid, UN Special Representative on Violence Against Children and Acting Special Representative for Children and Armed Conflict, delivered the keynote address, emphasizing that protecting children’s rights in conflict is both a moral imperative and a practical strategy for sustainable peace.

 The ECPC is a global consortium of UN agencies, NGOs, researchers, practitioners, and the private sector committed to sharing evidence on how investment in early childhood development contributes to sustainable peace.
 Launched at UNICEF in 2013, the consortium has grown to include partners from Yale University, UNICEF, the Mother Child Education Foundation (AÇEV), and numerous research institutions and implementation organizations worldwide.